thejasvibr/tacost/docs/source/using_paramfile.rst

 tacost without coding - the parameter file
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+`STOP.!!!! ` -  there are a couple of bugs with the parameter file mode to interact with `tacost`.
+The audio file outputs don't seem to work as expected.
+I will not be working on the bugs in the near future, but will update this page as soon as things are fixed.
+The Python package style of using `tacost` still remains stable and works as expected.

+-- last updated *18th August 2020*

 You can use `tacost` without any coding at all through the parameter file!
 All optional parameters can be fine tuned in the 'parameter' file.
 A parameter file is a YAML file.
 A YAML file basically looks and feels like